elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/diving_in.md

 ## Routing

-Don't worry too much about all those files just yet, but the information at the bottom is important.
-In order to configure our application to work with our new players, we'll need to add them to the **router**, and then run a **migration** to update the database with our new data.
+Don't worry too much about all those files yet, but the information at the bottom is important.
+In order to configure our application to work with our new player accounts, we'll need to add them to the router first, and then run a migration to update the database with a new `accounts_players` table.

 Phoenix makes things easy on us with the helpful Terminal notes.
 Let's go ahead and follow along.
-Let's open the `lib/platform/web/router.ex` file and see what it looks like:
+Open the `lib/platform/web/router.ex` file and see what it looks like:

 ```elixir